Unmasking the Material World: Ancient and Modern Values

 Everything people make and use illustrates how they value the material world.
 For example, cotton seeds are saved, planted, and tended.
 Cotton is harvested, cleaned, spun, and woven into cloth.
 Cloth is measured, cut, and sewn into clothing.
 The clothing protects someone’s body and can express the wearer’s individual values.
 Some objects have mythical or symbolic meanings that cannot be reduced to the economic circumstances that produced them.
 Everything we make and use—clothing, food, electronics, airplanes, and emojis—embodies and expresses values.
 Where do these values come from?
 How can unmasking the material world change the way we think about and understand our relationship to the things we find, make, buy, and use?

 This program takes a historical approach to material culture and the values associated with it.
 We will draw examples from ancient Mediterranean and pre- and post-industrial western Europe and America.
 Study will focus on how objects and values mutually construct each other.
 We will study ancient artifacts and read selections from ancient Greek and Roman texts to look for clues about what people valued in their material world and why.
 We will compare what we learn about these past worlds and think critically about material culture in our own time, especially the shift from a production-dominated culture to a consumption-dominated one characterizing contemporary American society.

 Students will read deeply and think critically about the material world.
 Essays will focus on documenting a craft project, from raw materials, of students’ own design.
 Students will also research a single object’s history, value, and meaning.
 Field trips will be to local museums and other relevant sites.
 Students will gain an understanding of material culture and values by studying American history, the history of technology, ancient history, literature, art, and archaeology.

-history, anthropology, social sciences, and the humanities
+This offering will prepare you for careers and advanced study in: history, anthropology, social sciences, and the humanities

 $215 for museum and theater entrance fees and an overnight field trip.